Norwegian Air Sweden: Destinations

 Norwegian Air Sweden operates in conjunction with its parent company Norwegian Air Shuttle, together forming Norwegian Group.
 In addition to Sweden, the airline operates bases situated in countries outside of Norway for the airline group's collective route network.

 Fleet

 Current fleet

-As of October 2025, Norwegian Air Sweden operates the following aircraft:
+As of October 2025, Norwegian Air Sweden operates an all-Boeing 737 fleet composed of the following aircraft: